mozilla/fathom-fox/README.md

 1. Fork, clone, and install the [Fathon-Trainees](https://github.com/mozilla/fathom-trainees/) repository as per its instructions.
-2. Install dependencies with `yarn deps`, build with `yarn build`, then run `yarn browser` to launch Firefox.
+2. Install dependencies and build with `yarn build`, then run `yarn browser` to launch Firefox.  `yarn install` (or just `yarn`) will fail with an error about an incompatible node version, use `yarn build` to install modules, or pass the `--ignore-engines` switch to `yarn install`.
 3. Using `about:debugging`, install your fathom-trainess extension by selecting its `addon/manifest.json` file.
 4. Install [Fathom-Fox](https://addons.mozilla.org/firefox/addon/fathomfox/).